PriyankaTheCoder/UI5_Controls/JSONControl/README.md

 JSONControl is a custom control which aims to display JSON text in a human-readable and flexible way.

+1. This control validates a json string.
+If you pass an invalid json string, the UI will show you the same.
-1. It supports expansion and collapse of individual JSON key-value pair nodes and also allows for easy viewing of text.
+2. It supports expansion and collapse of individual JSON key-value pair nodes and also allows for easy viewing of text.
-2. You can add or delete particular node - which involves array, object or single entry.
+3. You can add or delete particular node - which involves array, object or single entry.
-3. You can change the key/value from the UI by double-clicking on a particular text.
+4. You can change the key/value from the UI by double-clicking on a particular text.
-4. Save control will save key/value text if changed or added
+5. Save control will save key/value text if changed or added
-5. Copy control will open a text area from which you can copy the json string.
+6. Copy control will open a text area from which you can copy the json string.
-6. Values of the json string accepts 3 datatypes: string, boolean and number whereas keys can accept only string.
+7. Values of the json string accepts 3 datatypes: string, boolean and number whereas keys can accept only string.
 Even if pass some other datatypes to keys it will automatically be converted to string.

 This custom control has 3 properties: